anz507/icecube42/README.md

      Copy and paste icecube42_anz507.uf2 to RP2040

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+Known design issues:
+- Need gasket stem on the left and right of the plate, as the sidemost plate is too flexed when pressed, but not too much
+- Need some room for LCD feet
+- Need 1 more plate to feel the flex, as the room inside is too packed to feel the flex